prkbala/ConferenceTrackManagement/README.md

 To run the application,
 1. Open a command prompt.
-2. Give the following command "<Path to the ConferenceTrackManagement.exe>" "<Path to the input file with the list of talks>"
+2. Give the following command "Path to the ConferenceTrackManagement.exe" "Path to the input file with the list of talks"